aureliojargas/txt2regex/CONTRIBUTING.md

 - Get back to the development version:
   - Update the version number in `txt2regex.sh` and `Makefile`
     - Use `version+1` and add the `b` suffix (for beta)
-  - Create a new "unreleased" entry in the changelog
   - Example: https://github.com/aureliojargas/txt2regex/commit/193c011

 ## History rewrite